 We’ve heard a million times about the importance of first impression in inter-relations instances such as dating and interviews, and the same goes for videos.
 The stats tell us that users decide within the first 8 seconds if they’re going to give the video a chance.
 Put the main point right in the start, and cut right to the chase.

-Now you’ve started strong, with a good title and a catchy cover photo, used technology to match the users’ interest perfectly, put your content in the perfect placement, and you want to know what’s next.
+Now you’ve mastered video engagement with a good title and a catchy cover photo, used technology to match the users’ interest perfectly, put your content in the perfect placement, and you want to know what’s next.
 How to tell a good story and keep him engaged?
 How to make sure he watches another one, and stays on page?
 Subscribe below to get our next articles.